rol-edwards/Translation_Helper/README.md

 The app keeps count of how many instances of a given word are clicked on; the idea would be to automatically generate a short vocab list of the most frequently occurring new words, so that the user prioritises learning vocab most relevant to the kind of documents they want to translate.

-The direction of the text can be flipped, for Ararbic, for example.
+The direction of the text can be flipped, for Arabic, for example.